oktadev/okta-blog/_source/_posts/2022-04-08-beginners-app-sec.md

 ---
 A Beginner's Guide to  Application Security
 layout: blog_post
-title: “A Beginner's Guide to Application Security”
+title: "A Beginner's Guide to Application Security"
 Author: alex-doukas
 by: contractor
 communities: security
 Description: Learn the basics of building and maintaining security for your applications, including elements like authentication and user management.
 Tags: [access-control, api-security, appsec, authentication]
 tweets:
-- “This tutorial will teach you the basics of application security and offer resources to continue your education.”
+- "This tutorial will teach you the basics of application security and offer resources to continue your education."
 [LINK]
-- “Application security needs to be a top priority for developers.
-Discover ways to implement AppSec in your project and achieve great results.”
+- "Application security needs to be a top priority for developers.
+Discover ways to implement AppSec in your project and achieve great results."
 [LINK]
 Image: blog/beginners-app-sec/beginners-app-sec.png
 type: awareness